nais/handbook/docs/technical/tenant-setup/addons/azure-ad.md

 Azurerator uses [federated credentials](https://learn.microsoft.com/en-us/graph/api/resources/federatedidentitycredentials-overview?view=graph-rest-1.0) in order to authenticate itself to your Azure AD tenant, by using tokens issued by Google.
 This removes the need to share client secrets between our organizations.
-The tokens are in turn only issued to Google Service Accounts that exist within the NAIS projects that we've created for your Google organization.
+The tokens are in turn only issued to Google Service Accounts that exist within the Nais projects that we've created for your Google organization.

 To set this up, you will need to find some identifiers from within your Google organization:

-1. Find the NAIS Google Project IDs:
+1. Find the Nais Google Project IDs:
     1. Use the `gcloud` CLI: `gcloud projects list --filter="project_id ~ ^nais-" --format="value(PROJECT_ID)"`
     2. There should be one project ID for each environment; for example `nais-dev-xxxx` and `nais-prod-xxxx`.
 Note these down.
 2. For each project ID, find the unique ID for Azurerator's service account: